Astienth/VR-Mods-Projects/README.md

 # VR-Mods-Projects

 ### !!
 To download the mods, please join this discord first : https://discord.gg/G8zZBTGuhP
+### Read the discord's rules and react to get full access.
-### Then click on the corresponding link below or look into the channel "vr-mods"
+### Then click on the corresponding link below or look into the channel "vr-mods".

 ## Available mods: